oceanhackweek/ohw-resources/docs/prep/git.md

 From now on you will push to `origin`, but you pull from `upstream`.

+!!! warning
-!
-Make sure your `origin` contains your github username, and upstream contains the oceanhackweek name.
+    "Make sure your `origin` contains your github username, and upstream contains the oceanhackweek name."

 #### Submitting changes via a pull request